 - Voltage tester (noncontact)

-How to fix a ceiling fan that is stuck at high speed
+How to fix a ceiling fan that is stuck on high speed

 You need to follow these steps to fix a ceiling fan that is stuck on one speed: